trstout/bashware/README.md

 .
 66666 last word

-If you don't already have such a wordlist, BashWare will prompt you to download it.
+If you don't already have such a wordlist, BashWare will prompt you to download one.

 ### Installation